The Lawnmower Man (film): Production

+Development

 The plot of Stephen King's 1975 short story "The Lawnmower Man" concerns Harold Parkette, who hires "Pastoral Greenery and Outdoor Services Inc." to cut his lawn.
 Parkette later spies on the serviceman, discovering his lawnmower mows the lawn by itself while he crawls after it, naked, eating the grass.
 The serviceman is actually a satyr who worships the Greek god Pan.
 When Parkette tries to call the police, the mower and its owner ritually kill him as a sacrifice to Pan.